-The Company held 1,333,334 shares of Nusantara Resources Limited ("Nusantara Resources") as of December 31, 2020.
+The Company held 1,333,334 shares of Nusantara Resources Limited ("Nusantara Resources") during 2021.
 On September 22, 2021, the shareholders of Nusantara Resources approved a scheme of arrangement whereby PT Indika Mineral Investindo ("Indika") offered to acquire all issued shares of Nusantara Resources for A\$0.35 per share.
 The transaction closed on October 6, 2021, resulting in Vista receiving \$339 upon tendering its Nusantara Resources shares.